GioF71/roon-bridge-docker/README.md

     restart: always
 ```

+### Disabling watchtower

+[Watchtower](https://containrrr.dev/watchtower/) is an excellent tool, but it can disrupt your listening experience if an image update can trigger a container recreation.
+I am therefore keeping watchtower disabled in my examples.

 ## Installation on Moode Audio or Volumio

 It is possible to use this solution for easy installation of Roon Bridge on [Moode Audio](https://moodeaudio.org/) and [Volumio](https://volumio.com/).